-Α Importance to the course, or pattern of our cultural or natural history The residence and garage are of historical significance as the home of Sir George James Coles, founder of what would become the Coles Group retail empire.
-The residence was G. J. Coles' home from 1949 until his passing in 1977. В Possession of uncommon, rare or endangered aspects of our cultural or natural history This place does not meet this criterion. С Potential to yield information that will contribute to an understanding of our cultural or natural history This place does not meet this criterion.
-D Important in demonstrating the principal characteristics of a class of cultural or natural places or environments The residence and garage are representative of the key design principles behind Interwar Functionalist design, including curved streamline features such as the projecting window bay (like the prow of a ship), rendered brick, projecting concrete window sills and lintels, steel framed windows, glass bricks, and a raised parapet concealing the flat roof. Ε Importance in exhibiting particular aesthetic characteristics This place does not meet this criterion.
+А Importance to the course, or pattern of our cultural or natural history The residence and garage are of historical significance as the home of Sir George James Coles, founder of what would become the Coles Group retail empire.
+The residence was G. J. Coles' home from 1946 until his passing in 1977. В Possession of uncommon, rare or endangered aspects of our cultural or natural history This place does not meet this criterion. С Potential to yield information that will contribute to an understanding of our cultural or natural history This place does not meet this criterion.
+D Important in demonstrating the principal characteristics of a class of cultural or natural places or environments Designed by architect Harry Norris, the residence and garage are representative of the key design principles behind Interwar Functionalist design, including curved streamline features such as the projecting window bay (like the prow of a ship), rendered brick, projecting concrete window sills and lintels, steel framed windows, glass bricks, and a raised parapet concealing the flat roof.

+Ε Importance in exhibiting particular aesthetic characteristics This place does not meet this criterion.
 F Importance in demonstrating a high degree of creative or technical achievement at a particular period This place does not meet this criterion.
 G Strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.
 This includes the significance of a place to Indigenous peoples as part of the continuing and developing cultural traditions This place does not meet this criterion. Н Special association with the life or works of a person, or group of persons, of importance in our history.
-The residence and garage have associative significance as a structure designed by the innovative Interwar architect Harry Norris, best known for his 1930s Art Deco commercial work.
+This place does not meet this criterion.